-Your presence and participation is vital and forms an important part of your grade.
-Attendance is taken routinely.
+Your presence and participation are vital, and form an important part of your grade.
+Attendance is taken each class period.
 Students are responsible for tracking their own attendance by marking themselves as "Present" in Moodle at the beginning of class with their personal electronic devices.
-Mark yourself as present if you are physically in the classroom and stay for the entire class period.
+Only mark yourself as present if you are physically in the classroom and stay for the entire class period.
 If you do not have a device handy, or if you are late, see me after class and I will gladly mark your attendance for the day.
 Attendance works on the honor system.
-Falsifying your attendance record constitutes Academic Dishonesty, a serious college offense.
+Falsifying attendance constitutes Academic Dishonesty, a serious college offense.
 Do not do it.